-During your programme, you will receive feedback on assessed work.
-Feedback on assessments may take different forms, depending on your subject and the type of assessment.
+During your course, you will receive feedback on your assessed work.
+This feedback may take different forms, depending on the subject and type of assessment.
 You will be informed of the timing and nature of the feedback you will receive on each assessment, including whether the piece of work itself will be returned to you.
-For formal written examinations, you may receive general feedback relevant to all who sat the exam rather than individual feedback.
+For exam-type assessment, you may receive general feedback relevant to all who took the assessment rather than individual feedback.
 You can discuss feedback you receive on assessments alongside your performance and progress in your studies at meetings with your Personal Tutor.